-Distributed energy resources help utilities deploy capacity quickly, governments achieve sustainability targets, and businesses power independence.
+Distributed energy resources help utilities deploy capacity quickly, governments achieve sustainability targets, and businesses gain power independence.

 -